Placekey/snowflake-external-function/README.md

   TBL_OUT VARCHAR(100), --This is the name of your OUTPUT table.
   TBL_TEMP VARCHAR(100), --This is a TEMP table used to query the API and get the placekeys.
-  COL_RECID VARCHAR(100), --This is the COLUMN NAME for the column that acts as <RECORD ID> in your INPUT TABLE.
   API_FUNCTION VARCHAR(100), --The function to call.
 For this example, the function was named get_placekeys.
 Include only the name, not parentheses.
   BATCH_SIZE FLOAT --Size of the batch per operation.
 Can't be greater than 1000.